 - You can be automatically reimbursed from the HRA for the premium amount.
 The quickest way to be reimbursed is to set up direct deposit so Via Benefits can send the premium reimbursement to your bank account automatically.
 If you prefer, they can send you a check.
 The Benefit Advisor will explain more about the automatic reimbursement process.

 Retirees and eligible spouses will be able to use their HRA funds to be reimbursed for medical and prescription drug premiums.
 If a retiree is also enrolled in the University Dental plan, those premiums may be eligible as well.
+Effective January 1, 2023, the University of Rochester HRA may be used to reimburse qualified out-of-pocket health care expenses.
 Please contact Via Benefits for more information.

 Yes.
 The HRA is a joint account for the retiree and eligible spouse.

 The retiree continues to be eligible for coverage through Via Benefits; the spouse’s coverage will be cancelled as of the date of death.
 In addition, the Retiree HRA credit will continue each year; there will be no future HRA allotment for the spouse amount.

 No, this is not allowed under law.
 You can still use your HSA for medical expense and is a separate account, but cannot move that money into your HRA.

 No, you can carry over any amount from year to year.
 There is no maximum or minimum.

 You will pay the premium directly to the insurance company.
 You can then be reimbursed from your available funds in the HRA.